YahooArchive/mojito-debug/README.md

 ac.dubug.render('mojit-hook-name');
 ```

-Calling `ac.debug.on(hook, content)` or `ac.debug.log`, immediately updates the debugger and so doesn't require explicit calls to `ac.debug.render`.
+Calling [`ac.debug.on(hook, callback)`](#ac.debug.on) or [`ac.debug.log`](#ac.debug.log), immediately updates the debugger and so doesn't require explicit calls to [`ac.debug.render`](#ac.debug.render).

 Logs generated on the client-side are appended to any logs generated on the server-side.
 Rendered client-side debug hooks replace any corresponding server-side debug hooks.
-Alternatively, client-side hooks can augment server-side hooks by accessing the associated binder if it exists, using `ac.debug.get`.
+Alternatively, client-side hooks can augment server-side hooks by accessing the associated binder if it exists, using [`ac.debug.get`](#ac.debug.get).

 **Example**
 ```